AdamISZ/aut-ct/README.md

 Build the project with `cargo build --release` (without release flag, the debug version is very slow), then the executable is at `target/release/autct`.

 Start with `target/release/autct --help` for the summary of the syntax.
-Note that two "optional" flags are required (TODO: they should be arguments), namely `-M` for the mode and `-k` for the keyset.
+Note that two flags are required (TODO: they should be arguments), namely `-M` for the mode and `-k` for the keyset.

-Taking each of the three `mode`s in turn:
+Taking each of the four `mode`s in turn:

 "prove":